michelp/glaph/README.md

     MNEW(A);

-Glaph declares the variable, initializes it as a hypersparse matrix with default type FP64.
+This is a rather tame example of a glaph macro.
+It initializes it as a hypersparse matrix with default type FP64.
 It is now ready to use in your program for many cases.
+But lets say you don't want a 10 by 10 boolean matrix instead, do:

+    MNEW(A, 10, 10, .type=GrB_BOOL);

+It's the same macro, it's just generic enough to handle various cases including optional types and dimensions provided as keywork arguments.

+Now, everyone knows C doesn't have keyword arguments.
+Glaph bends reality with some macro sleigh of hand to make using the C api a lot easier.
+Combined with the polymorphism of generic macros, there is a lot of simplication and glaph algorithms are usualy line for line operationally identical to their Python equivalents.
+Don't worry it's all pure 100% C!

 ## Even more Generic